PacificBiosciences/PacBioFileFormats/Primer.rst

 the basecall sequence represents two intercalated reads, effectively appearing as noise.
-To remove such noisy sequence, the **high quality (HQ) region finder** in PostPrimary algorithmically detects a maximal interval of the polymerase read where it appears that a single sequencing reaction is taking place.
+To remove such noisy sequence, the **high quality (HQ) region finder** in PostPrimary algorithmically detects a maximal interval of the ZMW read where it appears that a single sequencing reaction is taking place.
 This region is designated the **HQ region**, and in the standard mode of operation, PostPrimary will only output the subreads detected within the HQ region.

 .. figure:: img/zmwread.*
    :width: 100%

-   A schematic of the regions designated within a polymerase read
+   A schematic of the regions designated within a ZMW read

 .. note::
-   Our coordinate system begins at the first basecall in the polymerase read (deemed base 0)---i.e., it is *not* relative to the HQ region.
+   Our coordinate system begins at the first basecall in the ZMW read (deemed base 0)---i.e., it is *not* relative to the HQ region.
 Intervals in PacBio reads are given in end-exclusive ("half-open") coordinates.
 This style of coordinate system should be familiar to Python or C++ STL programmers.